 (3) A repairer’s licence or a manufacturer’s licence issued to a person who is a member of the Police Force or an employee of the Department in connection with the performance of the person’s duties must identify one or more premises as premises to which the licence relates.

-[Regulation 20 inserted in Gazette 6 Nov 2009 p.
+[Regulation 20 inserted: Gazette 6 Nov 2009 p.
 4420-1.]

 21. Register (Act s.
 31(1))